rishabhjainvit/rishabhjainvit/README.md

 # 💫 About Me:
 <img align="right" alt="Coding" width="400" src="https://media.tenor.com/rePDfDWO3XoAAAAd/hacking.gif">
-👋 Hi, I’m @Rihsbah Jain.<br>👀 I’m interested in Programming and sometime making money.<br>🌱 I’m currently learning DSA and getting into JAVA.<br>🤔 Looking for some help in Data Structure And Algortihms.<br>⚡ Fun fact : if you are looking for a Trader at day and a Programmer at night you are at a better place;)<br>💞️ Reachout to me for any project idea and i would love to collaborate :)<br>
+👋 Hi, I’m @Rishabh Jain.<br>👀 I’m interested in Programming and sometime making money.<br>🌱 I’m currently learning DSA and getting into JAVA.<br>🤔 Looking for some help in Data Structure And Algortihms.<br>⚡ Fun fact : if you are looking for a Trader at day and a Programmer at night you are at a better place;)<br>💞️ Reachout to me for any project idea and i would love to collaborate :)<br>

 ## 🌐 Socials: